Quantifying information stored in synaptic connections rather than in firing activities of neural networks: Introduction

 \section{Introduction}

 The study of neural networks through the lens of information theory has a long and rich history \citep{borst1999information, quian2009extracting, dimitrov2011information, timme2018tutorial}.
-The analyses therein have focused typically on measuring information encoded by the firing patterns of neurons, both in biological \citep{bialek1992reliability, palmer2015predictive} and artificial neural networks \citep{linsker1988self, tishby2015deep}.
+The analyses therein have focused typically on measuring information encoded by the firing activities of neurons, both in biological \citep{bialek1992reliability, palmer2015predictive} and artificial neural networks \citep{linsker1988self, tishby2015deep}.
 By contrast, the study of neural networks through the lens of learning and memory posits that information is inherently stored in the synaptic connections, with neural activity patterns serving as a manifestation of the underlying changes in connectivity.
-This concept was notably articulated by Hebb \citep{hebb-organization-of-behavior-1949}, in his seminal theory of memory and learning, where he described a progression from synaptic modifications to the formation of cell assemblies, and eventually to the development of "phase sequences" connected by neural activity over time.
+This concept was notably articulated by Hebb \citep{hebb-organization-of-behavior-1949}, in his seminal theory of memory and learning, where he described a progression from synaptic modifications to the formation of cell assemblies, and eventually to the development of ``phase sequences" representing sequential activation of assemblies.
 Building on this perspective, subsequent research has demonstrated that connectivity encodes essential information about the world through mechanisms such as changes in synaptic strength \citep{lamprecht2004structural}, the formation of wiring motifs \citep{sporns2004motifs, battiston2017multilayer}, and the emergence of synaptic ensemble patterns in learning \citep{baeg2007learning, bassett2011dynamic} and working memory \citep{mongillo2008synaptic, stokes2015activity, panichello2024intermittent}.